2000–01 Milwaukee Bucks season

-In the Eastern Conference Finals, the Bucks faced off against regular season MVP Allen Iverson, and the top-seeded 76ers.
-The Bucks took a 2–1 series lead, but would lose to the 76ers in seven games.
+In the Eastern Conference Finals, the Bucks then faced off against the top–seeded, and Atlantic Division champion 76ers, who were led by All-Star guard, and Most Valuable Player of the Year, Allen Iverson, All-Star center and Defensive Player of the Year, Dikembe Mutombo, and Sixth Man of the Year, McKie.
+The Bucks lost Game 1 to the 76ers on the road, 93–85 at the First Union Center, but managed to win the next two games, including a Game 3 home win over the 76ers at the Bradley Center, 80–74 to take a 2–1 series lead.
+The Bucks lost the next two games, but managed to win Game 6 over the 76ers at the Bradley Center, 110–100 to even the series; in Game 6, Allen scored 41 points and made 9 out of 13 three-point field-goal attempts.
+However, the Bucks lost Game 7 to the 76ers at the First Union Center, 108–91, thus losing in a hard-fought seven-game series.
 Williams, who had started every game during the Bucks' postseason run, was controversially suspended hours before Game 7 of the Eastern Conference Finals series, when a flagrant one foul was upgraded to a flagrant two foul after the game had ended.
-The 76ers would reach the 2001 NBA Finals, but would lose in five games to the defending NBA champion Los Angeles Lakers.
+The 76ers would advance to the 2001 NBA Finals, but would lose in five games to the defending NBA champion Los Angeles Lakers.

+The Bucks finished 13th in the NBA in home-game attendance, with an attendance of 683,125 at the Bradley Center during the regular season.
 Following the season, Hunter was traded to the Los Angeles Lakers, while Williams was dealt to the Denver Nuggets, and Kersey retired.
 Until 2019, the 2000–01 season was the last time the Bucks won 50 games, made it past the opening round of the NBA playoffs, and reached the Eastern Conference Finals.